alesiong/codec-rust/README.md

     -F file: use content of `file` as input instead of stdin (= insert `cat -c -F` before) -O file: use `file` as output instead of stdout (= append `tee -O` after)
     -h: print usage and exit
+    -H codec: print usage for `codec` and exit

 codecs:
     a list of **codec**s(en/de-coders), input will be passed and transformed from